BaileyAndrew/antGLasso-Implementation/README.md

 Given precision matrices, we generate gaussian matrix data using the matrix-variate normal with Kronecker Sum structure.
-The precision matrices are generated using a 'base' positive definite matrix varaite distribution (specifically the Inverse Wishart), and then 'sparsifying' them by Hadamard-producting them with some positive definite masking matrix represented as the outer product of an i.i.d. vector of bernoulli variables with itself (and then manually setting the diagonals to 1).
+The precision matrices are generated using a 'base' positive definite matrix variate distribution (specifically the Inverse Wishart), and then 'sparsifying' them by Hadamard-producting them with some positive definite masking matrix represented as the outer product of an i.i.d. vector of bernoulli variables with itself (and then manually setting the diagonals to 1).